akshu354/flight-price-prediction/README.md

 # Flight Price Prediction

-The project builds a Machine Learning model to predict flight ticket prices based on factors like airline, route, journey date, duration, and number of stops.
+The project develops a Machine Learning model to predict flight ticket prices based on factors such as airline, route, departure date, duration, and number of stops.
 It helps understand pricing patterns and enables data-driven decision-making for travellers.

 ## Problem Statement

-Flight ticket prices fluctuate due to multiple factors such as demand, booking time, route, and seasonality.
+Flight ticket prices fluctuate due to multiple factors, including demand, booking time, route, and seasonality.
-The objective of this prroject is to:
+The objective of this project is to:
 - Predict flight prices accurately
 - Identify key factors influencing price variations